Anything Goes: Act I

-Billy Crocker, a young Wall Street broker, has fallen in love with a beautiful girl he met at a party and spent the evening in a taxi.
+Billy Crocker, a young Wall Street broker, has fallen in love with a beautiful girl he met at a party and spent the evening with in a taxi.
 His boss, Elisha J. Whitney, is preparing to make a business deal and is going to travel to London aboard the SS American.
-Evangelist turned nightclub singer Reno Sweeney will be traveling aboard the same ship.
+Evangelist-turned-nightclub singer Reno Sweeney will be traveling aboard the same ship.
 Billy sees Reno as a friend, but she obviously has feelings for him ("I Get a Kick Out of You").
 Billy goes to the dock to say farewell to his boss and Reno ("Bon Voyage"), and glimpses the mysterious girl again.
-He learns that she is heiress Hope Harcourt and, escorted by her mother, Mrs. Harcourt, is on her way to England with her fiancé Lord Evelyn Oakleigh, a handsome but stuffy and hapless British nobleman.
+He learns that she is the heiress Hope Harcourt and, escorted by her mother Mrs. Harcourt, is on her way to England with her fiancé Lord Evelyn Oakleigh, a handsome but stuffy and hapless British nobleman.
 Billy stows away on the ship with a plan of winning Hope's heart.
 "Moonface" Martin, a second-rate gangster labeled "Public Enemy 13", and his girlfriend, Bonnie, have disguised themselves as a minister and a missionary and, innocently aided by Billy, board the ship under their assumed identities, stranding the ship's real chaplain back at the port.
 Moonface and Bonnie mistakenly leave behind their leader, "Snake Eyes" Johnson, Public Enemy 1.

 To thank him, Bonnie and Moonface let Billy have Snake Eyes Johnson's passport and ticket without telling him to whom they belong.
 Billy cons Evelyn into leaving him alone with Hope, by convincing him he is very ill.
 When he goes to get some air, Billy and Hope meet again, and it turns out she has been unable to stop thinking about him as well ("All Through the Night").
-Though Hope prefers Billy, she insists she must marry Evelyn, though she gives no reason.
+Though Hope prefers Billy, she insists she must marry Evelyn.
 Unbeknownst to Billy, her family's company is in financial trouble and a marriage to Evelyn would promote a merger and save it.
 The ship's crew gets a cable from New York saying that Public Enemy 1 is on board.
 Moonface admits his true identity to Billy and he and Bonnie conspire to disguise Billy as a crew member since he is now presumed to be Snake Eyes Johnson.